JunYuHuang/top-connect-four-cli/Planning.md

       - `name` = "Player 2"
       - `piece` = :white
     - @`players`: array of player class instances
+    - @`current_player_piece`: set initially to null
-    - @`current_player_id`: stores the symbol that represents the piece of the player whose turn it currently is
+      - stores the symbol that represents the piece of the player whose turn it currently is
     - @`rows`: integer set to 6 representing the height of the game board
     - @`cols`: integer set to 7 representing the width of the game board
     - @`line_length`: integer set to 4 representing the (min?) size of consecutive same pieces in a line a player needs to win the game